Skip to content

 • Genetics

-A small amount of widening of the abdominal muscles, 2-3 fingers width, is common after most pregnancies and likely to resolve with time.
-You can check you gap by following the steps below;
+A small amount of separation of the tummy muscles, 2-3 fingers width, is common after most pregnancies and likely to resolve with time.
+You can check your DRAM by following the steps below;

 • Lie flat on your back with your knees bent and your feet flat on the bed

-• Place 4 fingers on your abdomen just above your belly button
+• Place 4 fingers across your tummy just above your belly button

 • Raise your head and shoulders slightly off the floor